enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique prints only the unique characters of a file 14-findthatword prints lines containing the pattern 'root' in '/etc/passwd' 15-countthatword counts the lines in /etc/passwd that contain the string 'bin'
+13-unique prints only the unique characters of a file 14-findthatword prints lines containing the pattern 'root' in '/etc/passwd' 15-countthatword counts the lines in /etc/passwd that contain the string 'bin' 16-whatsnext prints from /etc/passwd the lines that contain the text 'root' and 3 lines after each